vuejs/v2.vuejs.org/src/v2/guide/accessibility.md

 </div>
 {% endraw %}

-You can't just style a checkbox to look like that: you have to create your own component creating every part of the toggle button.
+You can't just style a checkbox to look like that!
+You have to create your own component creating every part of the toggle button.
 Maybe you could do it like this:

 ```html
 <div